Every great steak needs awesome sidekicks.

 - Add the wine and cook (for about 2 minutes).

 - Stir in thyme, parsley, and garlic, and continue to cook ( for about 30 seconds, until fragrant).

-From Dinner At The Zoo, here is another wonderful side that’s brimming with garlic is grilled zucchini - it’s also extremely easy to make.
+From Dinner At The Zoo, here is another wonderful side that’s brimming with garlic and also extremely easy to make.
 For the best results when grilling zucchini, cut it into quarters.
 Larger pieces help to prevent it from getting mushy while cooking on the grill.
 You can also slice it, but make sure that the pieces are at least 1/2 inch thick.
-To make this,

 - In a large bowl, whisk together olive oil, lemon juice, salt, pepper, Italian seasoning, and minced garlic.